boldingd/EclipsePhaseContent/ItemsGuide.md

 **\/\/ Need-to-Know Only: Asyncs**

-The morph was created to cater to async infiltrtors, so extensive work has gone into the biological portions of the morph's brain.
+The morph was created to cater to async infiltrators, so extensive work has gone into the biological portions of the morph's brain.
 Unlike most other pods, more than half of the original raccoon brain has been kept intact – notably including the large portions of the somatosensory cortex that process the raccoons unique sense of touch.
 Among other things, this extra nervous tissue makes the use of "sleights" significantly easier and more effective than most other pods.

 Keeping so much brain intact would normally make resleeving much more time-consuming, because it would require the medical nanites produced by an ego bridge to read or write much more organic tissue; to avoid this, the nervous tissues have been augmented with specialized "state channels" connecting to the cyberbrain.
-These channels make it possible for the cyberbrain to update synapse efficiencies directly; in turn, this sigificantly speeds up sleeving and backups.
+These channels make it possible for the cyberbrain to update synapse efficiencies directly; in turn, this significantly speeds up sleeving and backups.
 This is very useful when all that is needed is a weight update; however, it does not help when bulk *rewiring* is required.
 All told, this means that, despite having significantly more organic cortex present, resleeving takes the same amount of time as a standard pod brain.